Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/events.md

 ## `subscribe` and `unsubscribe`

-To listen to all events sent from the native Telegram application, use the `subscribe` and `unsubscribe` functions:
+To listen to all events sent from the native Telegram application, the `subscribe` and `unsubscribe` functions are used:

 ```typescript
 import {